Tractable Uncertainty-Aware Meta-Learning: Background

 \subsection{The linearization of a neural network yields an expressive linear regression model}

 As discussed, the choice of feature map $\featuremap$ plays an important role in specifying a linear regression model.
-In the deep learning context, recent work has demonstrated that the linear model obtained when linearizing a deep neural network with respect to its weights at initialization, wherein the Jacobian of the network operates as the feature map, can well approximate the training behavior of wide nonlinear deep neural networks \citep{jacot,nonlinear,liu2020linearity,shallow_nns_infinite_width,dnns_infinite_wdith}.
+In the deep learning context, recent work has demonstrated that the linear model obtained when linearizing a deep neural network with respect to its weights at initialization, wherein the Jacobian of the network operates as the feature map, can well approximate the behavior of wide nonlinear deep neural networks, especially in the overparameterized regimes \citep{jacot,nonlinear,liu2020linearity,shallow_nns_infinite_width,dnns_infinite_wdith}.
+Furthermore, \citet{maddox} demonstrated that this linearized approximation effectively captures the local geometry of the loss landscape, making it well-suited for uncertainty-aware adaptation.

 Let $\modelsingleinput$ be a neural network $f: \left(\param, \xsingleinput_t \right) \mapsto \ysingleoutput_t$, where $\param \in \R^{\pdim}$ are the parameters of the model, $\xsingleinput \in \R^{\xdim}$ is an input and $\ysingleoutput \in \R^{\ydim}$ an output.
 The linearized network (w.r.t. the parameters) around $\paramlin$ is